psychoinformatics-de/rdm-course/_episodes/91-branching.md

 - "Create new branches in your dataset and switch between them."
 - "Master the basics of a contribution workflow."
 keypoints:
 - "Your dataset contains branches.
-The default branch is usually called either `main` or `master`"
+The default branch is usually called either `main` or `master`."
-- "There's no limit to the number of branches one can have, and each branch can become an alternative timeline with developments independent from the developments in other branches"
+- "There's no limit to the number of branches one can have, and each branch can become an alternative timeline with developments independent from the developments in other branches."
 - "Branches can be `merged` to integrate the changes from one branch into another."
 - "Using branches is fundamental in collaborative workflows where many collaborators start from a clean default branch and propose new changes to a central dataset sibling."
 - "Typically, central datasets are hosted on services like GitHub, GitLab, or Gin, and if collaborators push their branches with new changes, these services help to create pull requests."